 I wrote a lot of blog posts.

 Over the last year alone, here at A One Sol, I’ve published a minimum of four blogs per week.
-Some weeks even I published more than four, sometimes with multiple posts per day.
+Some weeks, I even published more than four, sometimes with multiple daily posts.

-This means it happens somewhere in the 2,000 – 3,500+ word range.
-I’m not writing and will never write quick 500-word pieces for the purpose of publishing at a high rate.
+This means it happens somewhere in the 2,000– 3,500+ word range.
+I’m not writing and will never write short 500-word pieces for publishing at a high rate.

-Over the years, I’ve jotted down a ton of broad-ranging topics about content marketing, website optimization, conversion, SEO, PPC, online marketing, and other related subjects.
-But today I’m about to parcel out with you a seemingly small and fine SEO hack that will drastically perk up the performance of your content.
+Over the years, I’ve jotted down many broad-ranging topics about content marketing, website optimization, conversion, SEO, PPC, online marketing, and other related subjects.
+But today, I’m about to parcel out with you a seemingly small and fine SEO hack that will drastically perk up the performance of your content.

 I’m writing about heading tags.

 Most of you may know more about them than others.
-I’m sure some of you even use them in your blog, whether you’re familiar with their SEO value or you’re unfamiliar.
+Some of you even use them in your blog, whether you’re familiar with their SEO value or unfamiliar.

-So, I exploiting heading tags in every post I publish.
-Even though, I included them in this post you’re currently poring over.
+So, I exploit heading tags in every post I publish.
+Even though I included them in this post, you’re currently poring over them.

-While we go on, you’ll actually look at them throughout this post.
-However, I’ll ensure to bring your focus on them to let you know exactly what I’m writing about.
-So, it’s time to go around with this definitive guide to know how you can boost your content with heading tags.
+While we go on, you’ll look at them throughout this post.
+However, I’ll bring your focus to them to let you know exactly what I’m writing about.
+So, it’s time to go around with this definitive guide to learn how to boost your content with heading tags.

 What is a heading tag?

-Before we go too deep into the specifics, let’s make sure that we’re all on the same page here.
-Until now in this blog post, I’ve used 2 heading tags:
+Before we go too deep into the specifics, let’s ensure we’re all on the same page here.
+Until now, in this blog post, I’ve used 2 heading tags: